Cachamoe/Employee-Tracker/README.md

 ## Overview
 This is an application that can be used to view and manage a company's employees!

-Here's a link to the demonstration video: []

 ## Application Features
 1) Add departments, roles, and employees
 2) View departments, roles, and employees